wjallen/sarix-covid/docker/README.md

 The app uses the helper scripts in https://github.com/reichlab/container-utils/, which require the following environment variables: `SLACK_API_TOKEN`, `CHANNEL_ID`; `GH_TOKEN`; `GIT_USER_NAME`, `GIT_USER_EMAIL`; `GIT_CREDENTIALS`.
 Please that repo for details.
 Note that it's easiest and safest to save these in a `*.env` file and then pass that file to `docker run`.

 This app supports a `DRY_RUN` environment variable.
+Set it if you want to run the model but disable git operations.

 # `/data` dir